-Reviewing and Updating the Responsible Party for Your EINAdded by Jason D. Melville in Articles & Publications, Business Law, Tax Law on February 13, 2014
+Reviewing and Updating the Responsible Party for Your EINAdded by Jason D. Melville in Articles & Blogs, Business Law, Tax Law on February 13, 2014

 In May of 2013 the Treasury Department issued final regulations related to the updating of responsible parties named by taxpayers in their applications for employer identification numbers or EINs.
 A taxpayer’s request for an EIN is made on IRS Form SS-4.
 As part of the form, the taxpayer requesting the EIN must identify by name and tax i.d. number (i.e., a Social Security Number for an individual or an EIN for an entity) a responsible party who is defined as the principal officer of a corporation, general partner of a partnership, owner of a disregarded entity, and in all other matters “the person who has a level of control over, or entitlement to, the funds or assets in the entity that, as a practical matter, enables the individual, directly or indirectly, to control, manage, or direct the entity and the disposition of its funds and assets.”
 The responsible person is the point person for the taxpayer and is usually the person who has direct supervision and control over paying the taxpayer’s tax liabilities, including employment taxes for which personal liability may apply.
 Under the 2013 regulations, the IRS is allowed to revise its forms and instructions to require taxpayers to update their responsible party information.